diegodoc/real-estate-ml/README.md

 - Evaluating and deploying the model for real-world use.

 ## Data Collection
-Data is collected from real estate platforms such as Zillow, OLX, and Imóveis Web.
+Data is collected from real estate platforms such as OLX, and Imóveis Web.
 The data includes:

 - **Text Data:** Property descriptions, titles, and metadata.
 - **Image Data:** Photos of properties (e.g., interiors, exteriors, landscapes).

 Tools used for data collection:

-- Web scraping libraries: `BeautifulSoup`, `Scrapy`, `Selenium`.
+- Web scraping libraries: `Scrapy`, `Selenium`.
 - APIs provided by real estate platforms (if available).

 ## Data Preprocessing